decentraland/documentation-creators/docs/development-guide/2018-01-01-installation-guide.md

 ## Troubleshooting

-If you get error messages when attempting to install the CLI, check [this thread](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).
+If you run into issues, see the [troubleshooting](/development-guide/troubleshooting) section.